MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-uicc-reset-operations.md

 #### MBIM_MS_UICC_PASSTHROUGH_STATUS

-The MBIM_MS_UICC_PASSTHROUGH_STATUS enumeration defines the types of pass-through status the MBIM function specifies to the host.
+The MBIM_MS_UICC_PASSTHROUGH_STATUS enumeration defines the types of passthrough status the MBIM function specifies to the host.

 | Types | Value |
 | --- | --- |